 - Bone pain or tenderness

 These symptoms can also be caused by problems other than cancer.
-Send us an enquiry if you experience such symptoms, and are concerned about them.
+Make an appointment to consult an oncologist if you experience such symptoms, and are concerned about them.

 Your doctor will ask for your medical history and conduct a physical examination.
 He or she may run several tests, including: